Surprising News for Two Members of a SPARK Family

 Learn MoreAutistic people often face challenges in the workplace, particularly when they’re starting out.
 How have some SPARK study members responded?

-Learn MoreIn this webinar, which will take place on March 27th, the presenters will provide an overview of special education law, including eligibility, the evaluation process, educational placements, extended school year (ESY), transition planning, and dispute resolution.
+Learn MoreIn this recorded webinar, the presenters provide an overview of special education law, including eligibility, the evaluation process, educational placements, extended school year (ESY), transition planning, and dispute resolution.

 Learn MoreParents of autistic children face more employment challenges than other parents.
 How have some parents in the SPARK study responded?